-The Commission may require that the applicant's performance and observance of the Order of Conditions, including mitigation, be secured wholly or in part by one or more of the methods set forth in the regulations.
+The Commission may require that the applicant's performance and observance of the Order of Conditions, including mitigation, be secured wholly or in part by one or more of the methods set forth in the Commission's regulationsauthorized under this Bylaw.
 This security shall be in addition to any security required by any other town or state board, agency or official.